Suat Zendeli

 Suat Zendeli (Суат Зендели; born 24 February 1981) is an Albanian Macedonian retired football player.
 He last played for FK Shkupi as a goalkeeper, where he was club captain in 2018.
 He retired in November 2018 and took a position with Shkupi's management team.

 Club career

 Zendeli won the championship in 2011 with Shkëndija and the cup in 2012 with FK Renova.

-Zendeli played for Renova in the UEFA Europa League.
+Zendeli played for Renova in the UEFA Europa League qualifiers.

+In his last professional season with KF Shkupi, Zendeli captained a UEFA Europa League qualifier tie against Steven Gerrards Rangers where Shkupi lost 2-0 on aggregate.